AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-types.md

    - Description &ndash; SDS Type used by My OCS

     Note: You can use an existing SDS type as the starting point for the new type by selecting an existing SDS type from the Base Type list.
-Its properties populate the Properties list.
-You can then proceed to add other properties to the type.
+When you add a base type, its properties populate the Properties list.
+You can then proceed and add other properties to the type.

 1. Click the ![Properties icon](images\PropertiesPlusIcon.png) icon next to **Properties** to add a property.